SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 ### 3. Reverify downstream inter prediction in recorded order

-These implementations exist locally but inherit the open single-reference syntax, buffer, and ownership foundation.
+The single-reference syntax, buffer, reconstruction, and ownership foundation is verified by `54bb6cbe59bd113058854a3ee31448cf61f462ca`.
+Reverify the existing downstream implementations in this exact order, treating each as locally implemented but unverified until its current-main evidence is recorded.

-- [~] Compound reference selection, paired reference-MV derivation, and equal averaging.
+- [x] Compound reference selection, paired reference-MV derivation, and equal averaging.
 - [~] Inter-intra prediction.
+Current item.
 - [~] Distance-weighted compound prediction.
 - [~] Wedge compound prediction.
 - [~] Difference-weighted compound prediction.